thinhle19/spring-boot-learning/Report/Section 1 - Quick Start.md

 - DevTools + with IntelliJ: a dependency helps our project auto restart on change.
 Specify this in the POM + some setting in IntelliJ to enable the auto-reload ability
 - Actuator:
     - dependencies that provided lots of monitoring, health checks, and metric endpoints by default.
-    - Use it with Spring Security to make these endpoints available with those with valid credentials only.
+    - Use it with Spring Security to make these endpoints available only to those with valid credentials.
 Spring Security has a default user and password (via CLI when running) and we can override it also
-- Maven: release the application build guts
+- Maven: release the application build gut s
-    - Why Maven: dependencies management, we needn’t find jar dependencies and then configure them to the classpath.
+    - Why: dependencies management, we needn’t find jar dependencies and then configure them to the classpath.
 Just list all that we need and Maven will download + add to the path at build and runtime for us
     - How does it work?:
         - read config file ⇒ check local repo <yes> ⇒ use it
         - read config file ⇒ check local repo <no> ⇒ get from remote repo ⇒ store to local repo (like cache) ⇒ use it